 What is the End-Use of Proceeds from Masala Bonds?

-The proceeds can be used for any purposes except for Real estate activities (other than for development of integrated township / affordable housing projects), investment in the capital markets, activities prohibited as per the Foreign Direct Investment (FDI) guidelines and purchase of land.
+The proceeds can be used for any purposes except for Real estate activities (other than for the development of integrated township / affordable housing projects), investment in the capital markets, activities prohibited as per the Foreign Direct Investment (FDI) guidelines, and purchase of land.

 Whether sale or transfer or pledge of bonds permitted?